Root Rot In Money Tree: Signs & How To Save!

 A lack of water and nutrition causes weakness in plants, due to which the leaves lose the ability to stay firm.

-If your money tree is suffering from root rot for some time, its leaves will start wilting.
-If you notice wilting of leaves in the plant, you should examine the routes immediately.
+If your money tree suffers from root rot for some time, its leaves will start wilting.
+If you notice leaf wilting in the plant, you should examine the routes immediately.

 Also Read: Why Is My Money Tree Dying?
 (Pachira Aquatica Dying)